Durango: 20th century to the present

 The destruction of Durango's city center during the Mexican Revolution led to development outside of it.
 The first neighborhood, Colonia Obrera, was established near the rail line just outside what was the city proper.
 It was the first of various neighborhoods to follow these lines.
 The population grew noticeably in the 1960s and 1970s mostly due to migration from rural areas, increasing urban sprawl to 1,058 hectares.
 One major factor of this growth was the droughts of this time on agricultural production as well as expectations of industrial development.
 About the same time, the city government started efforts to regulate this growth.

 The growth of the cities has prompted projects in infrastructure, especially in transportation from the latter 20th century to the present.
-Industrial parks such as Durango and Gomez Palacio were established.
+Industrial parks such as Durango and Gómez Palacio were established.
 The most recent projects have an eye towards connecting the state better to participate in the global economy.
 In the 20th century, the Pan American highway was built through here (known today as Highway 45).
 However, a later reconstruction of the highway shifted it east into Zacatecas.
-This meant that any industrial progress in the state happened in the northern city of Gomez Palacios, and not in the capital.
-In the 1980s, highways to Gomez Palacios and Ciudad Juarez were modernized, and a highway to Torreón and Monterrey was built.
+This meant that any industrial progress in the state happened in the northern city of Gómez Palacio, and not in the capital.
+In the 1980s, highways to Gómez Palacio and Ciudad Juarez were modernized, and a highway to Torreón and Monterrey was built.
 The InterOceanic Highway, which crosses the north of Mexico to connect the Gulf of Mexico to the Pacific Ocean is Highway 40.
 The most important leg of this highway for Durango is that which connects it from the capital to Mazatlán, Sinaloa.
-It cut the drive time between to two places to four hours, replacing a winding mountain road plagued by bandits for many decades.
+It cut the drive time between the two places to four hours, replacing a winding mountain road plagued by bandits for many decades.
 The centerpiece of this highway is the Baluarte Bridge, one of the highest suspension bridges in the world.
 Pride in this construction can be seen in the city of Durango, with a replica of the bridge found to the side of the Guadiana Park.

 Durango has historically been an area associated with banditry and smuggling.
 Durango is part of the "golden triangle" of Mexico's drug trade.
 Most of the violence is due to turf battles between the Sinaloa and Gulf cartels.
 The 2000s were a particularly difficult time as this was during Felipe Calderon's efforts to combat the drug cartels and for a time Joaquin Guzman ("El Chapo") hid out in the state.
 Most of the violence was in relation to control over the drug routes here.
 Drug-related violence was a major problem, with hundreds of bodies found in clandestine graves, around the city of Durango in particular.
 The violence reached a peak here between 2009 and 2011.
 Highway robberies were also a particular problem, especially on the highway leading to Mazatlan, then considered the most dangerous in Mexico.
 A new toll highway was built and opened at the end of this period to combat this.